fgamador/lifetimekata/exercises/07_special_lifetimes/README.md

 }
 ```

-# The `'_` lifetime (Anonymous Lifetimes, Placeholder Lifetimes)
+## The `'_` lifetime (anonymous lifetimes, placeholder lifetimes)

 The implicit lifetime tells Rust to figure out the lifetime
 itself.
 There are three places where this lifetime is useful:

  - To simplify `impl` blocks
- - When consuming/returning a type that needs a lifetime
+ - When consuming or returning a type that needs a lifetime
- - To write trait objects that contain references.
+ - To write trait objects that contain references

-## Simplifying Impl Blocks
+### Simplifying Impl Blocks

-Say you're implementing a counter struct, that looks like this:
+Say you're implementing a counter struct that wraps an external integer:

 ``` rust
 struct Counter<'a> {